Hantzley/spark-bot-google-vision/README.md

-# WebEx Teams Bot with Google Vision API integration
+# Webex Teams Bot with Google Vision API integration

-This WebEx Teams Bot uses Google Vision to analyze images sent to it.
+This Webex Teams Bot uses Google Vision to analyze images sent to it.
 You can either send a URL of an image or you can post the image itself into the WebEx Teams room.